trailofbits/manticore/README.md

 Once installed, the `manticore` CLI tool and Python API will be available.

 For installing a development version of Manticore, see our [wiki](https://github.com/trailofbits/manticore/wiki/Hacking-on-Manticore).

+> Note: If you are experiencing unanticipated errors when running Manticore on native binaries, you can try using the `--process-dependency-links` pip flag.
+This will install the development branch of our disassembler dependency, which may contain useful bug fixes.

 ## Usage